 DA lifts temporary ban on imports of birds and poultry products from Japan

-Amid the increasing prices of chicken and eggs, the Department of Agriculture lifted the temporary ban of imported birds and poultry products from Japan.
+Amid increasing prices of chicken and eggs, the Department of Agriculture lifted the temporary ban on imports of birds and poultry products from Japan.

-“Based on the evaluation of the Department of Agriculture, the risk of contamination from importing live poultry, poultry meat, day-old chicks, eggs and semen is negligible,” Laurel said in his memo.
+“Based on the evaluation of the Department of Agriculture, the risk of contamination from importing live poultry, poultry meat, day-old chicks, eggs and semen is negligible,” Laurel stated in his memo.

 The DA noted that "Japan had earlier reported to the World Organization for Animal Health (WOAH) that earlier cases of the High Pathogenicity Avian Influenza (HPAI) had been resolved and that no additional cases have been reported since June 2, 2024."